-New studies show that even whole wheat may contribute to serious health problems.
+New studies show that even whole wheat may contribute to some health problems.

 1. Wheat is Loaded With Gluten

 Gluten is the main protein found in wheat and a few other grains like rye, spelt and barley.